mathewbarlow/animations/README.md

 # animations

 Some animations I have made.
-You are welcome to use these for educational or press purposes, with attribution.
+You are welcome to freely use these for educational or press purposes, with attribution to "Mathew Barlow, University of Massachusetts Lowell."

 <b> tonga_wave_labeled </b>